Ragdoll cat Lifespan| origin | History and major health Problem

 The Ragdoll cat is considered to be the most beautiful breed in the feline family.
 I can very well understand how sad it is when our pet dies.
 But if we talk about the lifespan of a Ragdoll cat, then they have a very long and good lifespan.
 If we talk about the average Ragdoll cat lifespan is about 12 to 15 years.

-Their lifespan can be even more than this which depends on many factors, you can read further.
+Ragdoll lifespan can be even more than this which depends on many factors, you can read further.

 how long do ragdoll cats live